metio/seb/content/posts/short-git-clones.md

 $ git clone orgc:repo
 ```

-Git will substitute the `insteadOf` values like `orga:` with the configured `url` (e.g. `github:orga/`).
-The actual clone URL is `github:orga/repo` at this point, which can be used by Git together with the SSH config mentioned above to clone repositories.
+Git will substitute the `insteadOf` values like `orga:` with the configured `url` (for example `github:orga/`).
+The actual clone URL is `github:orga/repo` at this point, which can be used by Git together with the SSH configuration mentioned above to clone repositories.